CodeRo3/100-Days-of-Code/log.md

 ### Day 10: July 1, 2021 Thursday

 **Today's Progress:** Unfortunately, I hit whatever the equivalent of writer's block is for programmers.
-I did not have much motivation either..
+Coding was extra hard today!
 I did play tennis though and that was fun!

 **Thoughts:** Today was a rest day.
 I shall resume tomorrow!

 **Link(s) to work:** None.

-### Day 10: July 2, 2021 Friday
+### Day 11: July 2, 2021 Friday

 **Today's Progress:** Since my focus these days is Twitch's apprenticeship, I beefed up my LinkedIn profile and my resume today!
+I also edited my preexisting projects on CodePen.

 **Thoughts:** Writing good resumes is hard *__*

 **Link(s) to work:** None.

-### Day 10: July 3, 2021 Saturday
+### Day 12: July 3, 2021 Saturday

+**Today's Progress:** I started my product landing page project today!
+It's going to be centered around sunscreen products.
+I have a general vision of how it'll turn out, so it's just a matter of coding it!
+I also continued to work on my resume, LinkedIn, and essay questions.

+**Thoughts:** I've heard good things about the Head First series, so I think I'll give it a try!

+**Link(s) to work:** None.

+### Day 13: July 4, 2021 Sunday

 **Today's Progress:**